ghani-1977/meta-dream/README.md

 ```
 How does it work?
 Simply with PLi's OE!

-Use https://github.com/OpenPLi/openpli-oe-core (develop branch) with Ubuntu 16.04.2 LTS as your base, Open a terminal inside "openpli-oe-core" folder and enter:
+Use https://github.com/OpenPLi/openpli-oe-core (test branch) with Ubuntu 16.04.2 LTS as your base, Open a terminal inside "openpli-oe-core" folder and enter:
 ```
 rm -rf meta-dream
 git clone https://github.com/DMM-PLi/meta-dream.git